 Accident Insurance: All athletes are covered by school insurance during their official season of practice/play for injuries that occur during participation.
 All other students are covered only if they purchase the school accident insurance.
 Claim forms are available in the health/main office.
-Any student referred for an injury must have a doctor's certificate to resume sports or physical education.
-Please be advised that it is the parent's responsibility to read the "Notice to Parents" and to follow the claim procedure as stated on this form.
+Any student referred for an injury must have a note from a licensed physician, nurse practitioner or physician assistant to resume sports or physical education.
+Please be advised that it is the parent(s)/guardian(s) responsibility to read the "Notice to Parent(s)/guardian(s)" and to follow the claim procedure as stated on this form.
 A school official must sign all claim forms for athletic and/or "school time" insurance.
-Parents may fill out the form only if they have the "24 Hour" coverage.
+Parent(s)/guardian(s) may fill out the form only if they have the "24 Hour" coverage.